ananya5151/link-saver-auto-summary/README.md

 # LinkVault - Link Saver + Auto-Summary

-This project is a full-stack web application built for the OmVad Take-Home Assignment (Internship Edition).
+This project is a full-stack web application.
 It allows users to sign up, log in, save URL bookmarks, and automatically view an AI-generated summary of the link's content.

 **Live Demo:** [https://link-saver-auto-summary-chi.vercel.app/](https://link-saver-auto-summary-chi.vercel.app/)